Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 Versatility: The chart patterns strategy works in all markets like stocksforex, and crypto.

-Reversal patterns indicate a change in the current market trend.
-If the market is in the bullish state or in bearish, these chart patterns will help identify the key reversal points, where you can take entry or exit from the market.
+Reversal trading chart patterns indicate a change in the current market trend.
+If the market is in a bullish state or in a bearish, these trading patterns will help identify the key reversal points, where you can take entry or exit from the market.
+These chart patterns are very easy to identify in the market.
+Every beginner can identify these chart patterns in the market after doing practice on these patterns.

-This is one of the best chart patterns.
+This is one of the best trading patterns.
 It looks like a peak (head) with two smaller peaks (shoulders) on both sides, similar to a human body.
+This chart pattern is very easy to identify among all these chart patterns

 • What it means: it gives us a Signal of a bearish trend after an uptrend ends.